What is Tongue and Groove?

 For both styles, you can hide the nails easily.
 But if you prefer the rustic look of visible nails, then shiplap is the way to go.
 This is a more "niche" style, and not many people opt for it.

 Northern Log Supply has both shiplap and tongue and groove paneling available, direct from the forest.
-To complete your project, we also offer a variety of pre-finishing and pre-stain colors for even easier installation.
+To finish your project, we offer many pre-finishing and pre-stain colors.
+This makes installation easier.

 Complete Your Tongue and Groove Project

-Choose a clear coat to bring out the wood’s natural beauty, or select a wood stain, like popular colors “Gunstock” and “Country White,” from our pre-finish selection for cheaper and faster installation.
+These options are from our pre-finish selection.
+They allow for cheaper and faster installation.
 Our friendly staff can help you from measuring to ordering through shipping and installation.